sbastkowski/NNLSexperiment/README.md

 A help menu can be accessed by running the script with -h.

 ## License
-GKinect is free software, licensed under [GPLv3](https://github.com/sbastkowski/GKinect/blob/master/software_license).
+NNLSexperiment is free software, licensed under [GPLv3](https://github.com/sbastkowski/NNLSexperiment/blob/master/software_license).

 ## Feedback/Issues
 Please report any issues to the [issues page](https://github.com/sbastkowski/NNLSexperiment/issues) or email sarah.bastkowski@quadram.ac.uk